 What are my responsibilities when I close my limited company?

-Closing your limited company is not always simple, and there are a few other things you will need to consider:
+Limited company closure is not always simple, and there are a few other things you will need to consider:

 Deregistering for VAT